Your profile & reputation

 Checking your reputation in Discord

-If your server has the reputation passport feature turned on, use /passport there to see a quick summary of your reputation — your top servers by activity and your overall standing.
+If your server has the reputation passport feature turned on, use /passport there to see a quick summary: your cross-server XP and your top servers by activity.
 You can also peek at another member's with /passport @them.
 (Your shareable public profile at honeygate.app/u/your-id works regardless.)

 Making it private